casfian/mampufb/README.md

 # mampufb

-A new Flutter project to demo Firebase capabilities during my training at MAMPU Malaysia
+A new Flutter project to demo Firebase capabilities during my training at MAMPU Malaysia June 22-26 2020

 ## Getting Started